its-a-unixsystem/desktop/sway/get-stock.md

 ## Setup

 1. **Clone or Copy the Script**
-   Save the script locally, e.g., `tiingo_script.sh`.
+   Save the script locally, e.g., `get-stock.sh`.

 2. **Store Your Tiingo API Key**
    - Create a file (default: `tiingo_api_key.txt`) containing **only** your API key: